For health partners

 - Living in the same household

 - Coughs and sneezes that are not covered

 - Sharing drinking containers (e.g. cups, beer or soda cans)

 - Sharing smoking devices (e.g. cigarettes, joints, e-cigarettes)

-Meningococcal disease is not as easily spread as the common cold or flu.
+Meningococcal disease can spread until the bacteria are no longer in the nose or mouth; it can also spread up to 24 hours after antibiotics are started.
+It is not as easily spread as the common cold or flu.
 Meningococcal bacteria are not spread through casual contact or breathing the air where an infected person has been.

-- Practice good hand hygiene.
-Use soap and water or 70% alcohol based hand sanitizer.
+- Always practice good hand hygiene.
+Use soap and water or 70% alcohol-based hand sanitizer.

 - Do not share utensils, drinking containers, smoking devices, toothbrushes or cosmetics.

 - Cover coughs and sneezes.

 - Take preventitive medication, or "prophylaxis," after possible exposure if a health care provider tells you to.